 RV Maintenance Tips

-Having your RV in good shape does not only save you money but ensures you get a good resale price when you want to sell it.
+Having your RV in good shape not only saves you money but ensures you get a good resale price when you want to sell it.
 This applies to any other vehicle, but as most of us know, the RV is a bit more complex than most other vehicles you might have.
 Its maintenance is unique, and you might need some guidance, especially if you are a first-time owner.
-Now that you know two of the reasons it’s always good to have this travel monster in good shape, let’s look at how you can effectively maintain it.
+Now that you know why it’s always good to have this travel monster in good shape, let’s look at how you can effectively maintain it.

 1. Change the Oil Regularly and Oil Filters as Often as Possible

-Like most other vehicles, your RV engine is something that should come as a priority.
-There is nothing worse than your engine failing when you are on your way to a place you have so much dreamt of being.
-Engine maintenance begins with regular oil changes and checking the oil filters to make sure they are in good shape more often.
-Check your owner’s manual if you want to know how often you need to change your oil.
-However, most of them will recommend an oil change for every 3000 to 5000 miles you go.
-It is necessary to do this now and then to make sure your engine is running properly.
+Like most other vehicles, your RV engine should come as a priority.
+Nothing is worse than your engine failing when you are on your way to a place you have so much dreamt of being.
+Engine maintenance begins with regular oil changes and checking the oil filters to ensure they are in good shape.
+Check your owner’s manual to know how often you need to change your oil.
+However, most will recommend an oil change for every 3000 to 5000 miles you go.
+Doing this now and then is necessary to ensure your engine is running properly.

 2. Check Your Wheels’ Lug Nuts and Pressure

-Sure enough, you may not be behind the wheel of your RV often.
+Sure enough, you may not often be behind your RV’s wheel.
 This means that most of the time, the RV is just seated somewhere in your garage.
 One thing is possible in such a situation: your tire pressure will have reduced significantly.
 The wheel lug nuts might have loosened up during one of your travels, keeping in mind the amount of weight the RV carries.